truxxkart/project_details/README.md

 if we add the same item in the cart , then it will increase the number of item .
 (Done)

-implement checkout and promoCode implementation
+implement checkout and promoCode implementation(Done)

 return or cancel policy